 “The fellowship truly is designed for those who desire to lead in their respective fields as it provides the opportunity to seek out experiences at the collegiate level that I never thought were possible,” Pittavino said.

-Students can earn up to six credits during the fellowship period and funding is provide through the proposed budget students complete during the application process.
+Students can earn up to six credits during the fellowship period and funding is provided through the proposed budget students complete during the application process.
 The budget covers housing, transportation and other living expenses.